Lie coalgebras and rational homotopy theory II: Hopf invariants: Hopf invariants from the Lie coalgebra model of a space, and their completeness

 Recall that $\apl K(\Q^m, n)$ is quasi-isomorphic to a free graded algebra with $m$ generators in degree $n$.
 Lemma~\ref{L:BTV=V} gives a null homotopy of all elements of $\E(\Lambda s^n \Q^m)$ except for these generators.
 The Hopf invariants associated to these generators, given by simply pulling back cohomology and evaluating, are linearly dual to $\pi_{n}(K(\Q^m, n))$ by the Hurewicz theorem. \end{proof}

-This proof required the existence but not the uniqueness of the Postnikov tower.
-On the whole, the only theorems from topology which this theory of Hopf invariants requires are this existence and the fact that a fibration can be modeled by a twisted tensor product of cochain models.
-The rest of the basic input has been algebraic, namely in the development of the Lie cooperadic bar construction.
+We need the existence but not the uniqueness of the Postnikov tower.
+On the whole, the only theorems from topology which we use to define our functionals and prove they are complete are this existence and the fact that a fibration can be modeled by a twisted tensor product of cochain models.
+The rest of the basic input has been algebraic, namely our development of the Lie cooperadic bar construction.